Well-posedness by noise for scalar conservation laws: Appendix B: measurability

 In the following, let $(E,\mathcal{E},\mu)$ be a $\sigma$-finite measure space.
-We say that a function $f:E\rightarrow\R$ is strictly measurable, resp.~$\mu$-measurable (or measurable, when $\mu$ is fixed) if, for every Borel subset $A$ of $\R$, $f^{-1}(A)$ is in $\mathcal{E}$, resp. $\bar{\mathcal{E}}^{\mu}$, the completion of $\mathcal{E}$ with the $\mu$-null sets.
-It is easy to see that $f$ is measurable if and only if it is the $\mu$-a.e. limit of a sequence of simple measurable functions.
-Given a Banach space $V$ and a function $f:E\rightarrow V$, we recall the following three definitions of ($\mu$-)measurability of $f$: \begin{itemize} \item we say that $f$ is strongly measurable if it is the $\mu$-a.e. limit of a sequence of $V$-valued simple measurable functions (i.e. of the form $\sum_{i=1}^{N}v_{i}1_{A_{i}}$ for $A_{i}$ in $\mathcal{E}$ and $v_{i}$ in $V$); \item we say that $f$ is weakly measurable if, for every $\varphi$ in $V^{*}$, $x\mapsto\langle f(x),\varphi\rangle_{V,V^{*}}$ is $\mu$-measurable; \item if $V=U^{*}$ is the dual space of a Banach space $U$, we say that $f$ is weakly-{*} measurable if, for every $\varphi$ in $U$, $x\mapsto\langle f(x),\varphi\rangle_{V,U}$ is $\mu$-measurable; \item we say that $f$ is Borel measurable if, for every open set $A$ in $V$ (endowed with the strong topology), $f^{-1}(A)$ is in $\bar{\mathcal{E}}^{\mu}$. \end{itemize} The following result holds: \begin{prop} Let $V$ be a separable Banach space.
+For a function $f:E\rightarrow\R$ recall the definition (given in the introduction) of measurability.
+Given a Banach space $V$ and a function $f:E\rightarrow V$, we recall the following three definitions of measurability of $f$: \begin{itemize} \item we say that $f$ is strongly measurable if it is the pointwise (everywhere) limit of a sequence of $V$-valued simple measurable functions (i.e. of the form $\sum_{i=1}^{N}v_{i}1_{A_{i}}$ for $A_{i}$ in $\mathcal{E}$ and $v_{i}$ in $V$); \item we say that $f$ is weakly measurable if, for every $\varphi$ in $V^{*}$, $x\mapsto\langle f(x),\varphi\rangle_{V,V^{*}}$ is measurable; \item if $V=U^{*}$ is the dual space of a Banach space $U$, we say that $f$ is weakly-{*} measurable if, for every $\varphi$ in $U$, $x\mapsto\langle f(x),\varphi\rangle_{V,U}$ is measurable; \item we say that $f$ is Borel measurable if, for every open set $A$ in $V$ (endowed with the strong topology), $f^{-1}(A)$ is in $\mathcal{E}$. \end{itemize} The following result is morally Pettis measurability theorem.
+The present version is a consequence of \cite[Chapter I Propositions 1.9 and 1.10]{VTC87}. \begin{prop} Let $V$ be a separable Banach space.
 Then the notions of strong measurability, weak measurability and Borel measurability coincide.
-They also coincide with the weak-{*} measurability if moreover $V$ is reflexive (in particular if $V=\R$).\end{prop} \begin{proof} The fact that strong measurability and weak measurability coincide when $V$ is separable is the well-known Pettis measurability theorem, see for example Theorem 2 in \cite{DieUhl1977}, Chapter II.
-Moreover, it is true in general that any Borel measurable function $f$ is also weakly measurable, since in this case, for every $\varphi$ in $V^{*}$, $f\mapsto\langle f,\varphi\rangle$ is the composition of a continuous map and a Borel measurable map.
-It remains to prove that a strongly measurable function $f$ is also Borel measurable.
-To prove this, by separability of $V$, it is enough to prove that, for every $y$ in $V$, for every $R>0$, $f^{-1}(B_{R}(y))=\{x\in V\mid\|f(x)-y\|<R\}$ is in $\bar{\mathcal{E}}^{\mu}$, that is, it is enough to prove that, for every $y$ in $V$, the function $x\mapsto\|f(x)-y\|$ is $\mu$-measurable.
-Now, if $f_{k}$ are simple measurable functions approximating ($\mu$-a.s.) $f$, then $\|f_{k}(x)-y\|$ are also simple measurable functions approximating $\|f(x)-y\|$, therefore $x\mapsto\|f(x)-y\|$ is $\mu$-measurable. \end{proof} As mentioned in the introduction, in the definition of $L^{p}$ spaces we only consider two cases: (1) $V=U^{*}$ is the dual space of a separable Banach space, where we define $L^{0}(E;V)$ as the space of equivalent classes of weakly-{*} measurable functions; (2) $V$ is a separable Banach space, where we define $L^{0}(E;V)$ as the space of equivalent classes of weakly (or strongly or Borel) measurable functions.
-In both cases, for any function $f$ in $L^{0}(E;V)$, the function $x\mapsto\|f(x)\|_{V}$ is measurable: in the case (1) because $\|f(x)\|=\sup_{\varphi\in D}|\langle f(x),\varphi\rangle|$ where $D$ is a countable sense set of $B_{1}^{U}$ (the unit centered ball in $U$); in the case (2) as shown in the previous proof.
-Therefore, it makes sense to define the spaces $L^{p}(E;V)$ for $1\le p\le\infty$. \begin{prop} Let $D$ be a domain of $\R^{n}$.
-For every $1\le p\le\infty$, the space $L^{p}(E\times D,\mathcal{E\otimes\mathcal{B}}(D))$ is canonically embedded in $L^{p}(E;L^{p}(D))$ (whose functions are weakly measurable for $1\le p<\infty$, weakly-{*} measurable for $p=\infty$).
-This embedding is a surjective isomorphism.\end{prop} \begin{proof} The embedding result is easy to show using Fubini's theorem, we prove only the surjectivity.
-We start with the case $p<\infty$.
-To prove this, let $F$ be an element (more precisely, a representative of an element) in $L^{p}(E;L^{p}(D))$.
-By Proposition \ref{prop:strong_weak_meas}, $F$ is strongly measurable, i.e.~there exists a sequence $(F_{n})_{n}$ of simple functions in $L^{p}(E;L^{p}(D))$ which converges to $F$ in $L^{p}(D)$ for a.e.~$x$ and, without loss of generality, in $L^{p}(E;L^{p}(D))$.
-We can write $F_{n}$ as
+They also coincide with the weak-{*} measurability if moreover $V$ is reflexive (in particular if $V=\R$). \end{prop}